fenago/Grokking-Deep-Learning/Lab_10.md

 return Tensor(np.zeros((batch_size,self.n_hidden)),autograd=True)
 ```

-It’s out of scope for this chapter to reintroduce RNNs, but it’s worth pointing out the pieces
+It’s out of scope for this lab to reintroduce RNNs, but it’s worth pointing out the pieces
 that should be familiar already.
 RNNs have a state vector that passes from timestep to
 timestep.
 In this case, it’s the variable hidden, which is both an input parameter and output
 variable to the forward function.
 RNNs also have several different weight matrices: one